 as a mom of two i became an intense mom

 With two kids, I became a more intense mom.
-With the pressure of how to protect my cubs as a mama bear, I became stressed and tense.
+The pressure of having to protect my cubs as a mama bear made me stressed and tense.

 I gave my kids rules and restrictions to make my life a little bit easier.

 My mind was full of worries about my kids tripping, falling, or getting hurt in any way.
 Not because they would be hurt but because I couldn’t always give them my full attention.
 And I still worry how I’d be able to handle an emergency situation with one kid tagging along.

 I often feel guilty for not being the fun mom because I’m always in my head.

 Going out with two under two was a massive ball of stress for me.
 With time, it has gotten a lot easier but I’m still always stressing and worrying.

 My infant needed to be in her car seat for head support and my toddler was so little that I felt I always had to hold his hand or keep him strapped.